AhmedFarazQaimkhani/resturant_reservations/README.md

 ## Challanges faced and Decision Taken

 - Having issues of date in Reservations Json showing dates of 2018 updated those dates to 2022.
-- Upcoming reservations I think should be any of present/after current time not for tomorrow only.
+- Upcoming reservations I think should be any of present/after current time not for upcoming days only.
 - If its a requirement we just need to update a code on Reservation.tsx at line 46.

 ## About Me